This International Women’s Day we went bigger and bolder to support the incredible efforts of the annual global celebration, ...

 10 June 2021

-PRIDE MONTH’s an opportunity for all to seize, and reflect on how we can truly support our Lesbian, Gay, Transgender, Bisexual, Queer/Questioning, and Plus (LGTBQ+) colleagues and friends.
+PRIDE MONTH’s an opportunity for all to seize, and reflect on how we can truly support our Lesbian, Gay, Transgender, Bisexual, Queer/Questioning, Intersex, Asexual/Ally, and ‘+’ Other Non-Heterosexual (LGTBQ+) colleagues and friends.
 How we can collectively contribute to creating a workplace environment and company culture, wherein we’re all able to be ourselves – our whole, unique and authentic selves, born out of respect and appreciation, for each other.

 At Fortus, our company values reflect four key beliefs that we all hold and share, both as individuals and as a business.